harrybiddle/harrybiddle.com/src/routes/ynab/README.md

 - General improvement!

 ## History chart

-Why does average profit/loss change when averaging/not averaging sub-categories?

 - Averaging chart:
   - Shorten y-axis labels with truncate/ellipses instead of having a big margin, or wrap them